Miguel Asín Palacios: Ibn 'Arabi

 Another work by Asín, which became well known to scholars of Islam, addresses the life and the Sufi philosophy of Muhyiddin Ibn 'Arabi (1165–1240) of the Iberian city of Murcia.
 Asín Palacios had already written a number of studies and translations of Ibn 'Arabi, the revered (and controversial) mystic, but his major work was El Islam cristianizado.
 Estudio del sufismo a través de las obras de Abenarabi de Murcia (Madrid 1931).
 Following an introduction that proposes that Sufism emerged from the influence of Christian monasticism on Islam, the book presents three parts: first, a short life of Ibn 'Arabi [31–118]; second, commentaries that approach the complexity of his voluminous writings, his mystical teachings, his place in sufism, and his subsequent influence [119–274]; third, selections translated from seven of Ibn 'Arabi's works, including the Meccan Fotuhat [275–518].

 Asín's brief biography describes Ibn 'Arabi's youthful 'conversion' to an inward path and first teachers, his adolescent meeting with Averroës, three of his visionary encounters with the 'maestro de verde' [green master] Jádir, and his travels visiting various sufis in al-Maghreb (e.g., Fes, and Túnez).
 In 1201 Ibn 'Arabi traveled further east across North Africa in pursuit of his spiritual journey, to Meca, Bagdad, Mosul, Cairo, Conia, Medina, Jerusalén, Alepo, and Damasco, where he died and where his tomb now draws pilgrims.

-Ibn 'Arabi was prolific teacher, leaving us a vast corpus of written works.
+Ibn 'Arabi was a prolific teacher, leaving a vast corpus of written works.
 Asín functioned as a western pioneer in Sufi studies, particularly with respect to the difficult and demanding Ibn 'Arabi, the Shaykh al-Akbar.
 Not surprisingly Asín assumes the viewpoint of a spiritually involved Christian academic; he sees in the works of Ibn 'Arabi many similarities with his own religion's mystics and doctrines.
 Consequently, Asín brings his specific, spiritually-informed consciousness to his discussion of the principles and practices taught by Ibn 'Arabi.
 According to Prof. Alexander Knysh, Asín was one of the earlier western scholars of Ibn 'Arabi, a motivated European clergyman who was: